Saritasa/generator-react/README.md

 - component - Sub-generator for creating react component.
 Creates separated view and controller parts.
 - form - Sub-generator for creating form component.
 Creates separated view and controller parts.
 - route - Sub-generator for creating the route.
 Creates injected path and Link component.
 - page - Sub-generator for creating the page (only pages should handle routes).
-Also pages
+Routes should be handle _only_ by pages.
 - guard - Generates guard components and its connect base.
+- connected-component - Generates connected version of some component inside `pages/{Page}/components` directory.

 Every generator needs `name` argument to generates content:
 ```bash